aman-chhetri/random-quote-generator/README.md

 # Random Quote Generator

-This is a web application that generates a random quote every time a user clicks on the "New Quote" button.
+This is a web application that generates a random quote every time a user clicks on the "Change Quote" button.

 You can access the deployed application [here](https://random-quotes-generator-v1.netlify.app/).